FirebaseExtended/custom-auth-samples/Line/README.md

  1. Create a Firebase project using the [Firebase Developer Console](https://console.firebase.google.com).
  1. **For the iOS app:** Go to **Firebase Console > Overview > Add Firebase to your iOS app** and create an app with the Bundle ID of `com.google.firebase.LINELoginDemo`.
 This will trigger your browser to download a `GoogleService-Info.plist` config file.
 Add this config file to your sample iOS app, then run `pod install` to make download necessary CocoaPods dependencies.
  1. **For the Android app:** Go to **Firebase Console > Overview > Add Firebase to your Android app** and create an app with the Package name of `com.google.firebase.linelogindemo`.
 This will trigger your browser to download a `google-services.json` config file.
 Add this config file to your sample Android app.
+ 	* If you have problem creating a your Android app, try changing the Android app's package name to your own value (e.g. `com.yourdomain.linelogindemo`) and try again.
+Remember to update the package name inside your Android app and in your LINE Channel's **Technical Configuration** page as well.
  1. **For the server:** Go to **Firebase Console > Settings > General**.
 Copy the `Web API Key` value and paste it in `server/app.json` as the value of `myFirebaseApiKey` in lieu of the placeholder.

 Create and provide a Service Account's keys: